joachimk427/rfswarm/Doc/Preparing_for_perf.md

 - Background Polling: Many applications poll the server in the background while the user is idle to update dynamic data displayed on the screen, this is becoming increasingly common with web 2.0 style web applications.
 By not having any or sufficient user thinking time in your scripts, your robots might not trigger this polling or may not trigger this polling to the same extent as a real user would, so you will end up applying a lighter load on the application server that is realistic.
 Never under estimate the impact of background polling, application servers have flatlined at 100% CPU from just 5 users logged in and sitting idle because of 1 poorly constructed background polling event that was taking 25% of the application server's CPU per user calling this polling event.
-- Overloading your agents: Launching and client applications or web browsers is a hardware intensive (CPU, Memory, and Disk) task for your agent machines, without sufficient user thinking time in your scripts, you will increase the workload you are placing on your agent machines without applying any load to your application under test.
+- Overloading your agents: Launching a client applications or web browsers is a hardware intensive (CPU, Memory, and Disk) task for your agent machines, without sufficient user thinking time in your scripts, you will increase the workload you are placing on your agent machines without applying any load to your application under test.
 This will end up in limiting the number of robots you can run on a single agent machine and potentially limit the overall number of robots you can run in a test or increase significantly the number of agent machines you need to drive a specific load profile.

 The easiest way to simulate this user behaviour would be to simply use the Robot Framework's built-in sleep command: